 Women's health is STILL under attack in Pennsylvania

-It's 2013 and women's health, namely abortion and family planning are still the focal point of political attacks in Pennsylvania and across the country.
+It's 2014 and women's health, namely abortion and family planning, are still the focal point of political attacks in Pennsylvania and across the country.
 Shockingly, from January 2011 to January 2012, the Pennsylvania Legislature voted 55 times to restrict a woman's access to reproductive health care including safe, legal abortion.
-And they kept going in 2012.
-Though, in the past decade, the Legislature voted a total of 13 times on these very same issues.
+And they kept going.

 While there was a momentous victory for women's healthcare in June 2012

 when the Supreme Court upheld the Affordable Care Act (ACA) and with the Birth Control coverage provision under the ACA, there have been multiple attacks since that illustrate that access to reproductive health care for Pennsylvania women is still under major threat.